Ratlines (World War II): Argentine haven

 U-530s crew was probed about their potential complicity.

 After Germany's surrender on 8 May 1945, the captain of U-530, then operating in the northern Atlantic Ocean, opted to surrender to the Argentine Navy in Mar del Plata, Buenos Aires Province, which occurred on 10 July.
 He was unable to explain why the voyage had taken two months nor the absence of usual documents.
 The Navy reported that no officers were aboard, while the police purportedly reported that Adolf Hitler and perhaps Eva Braun had been seen disembarking from a submarine.
 The captured U-boat and its crew were sent to North America, which did not discourage the U-977 from surrendering in Buenos Aires in mid-August in hopes of being sheltered.
 (Note: U-977s captain twice asserted in his 1952 book that U-530 arrived earlier than its surrender, even claiming that this occurred while Hitler was still alive.)
-According to The New York Times, the U.S. State Department reported in 1945 that "the personal fortunes of Nazi officials" were delivered to Buenos Aires via diplomatic pouch, with Nazi higher-up Hermann Göring possessing over USD $20 million and a U-boat loaded with Nazi loot.

 On 18 January 1946, Bishop Antonio Caggiano, leader of the Argentine chapter of Catholic Action, flew to Rome to be consecrated as cardinal by Pius XII.
 Both Caggiano and French cardinal Eugène Tisserant heavily interceded in helping Lescat and Daye and their associates emigrate from Spain to Argentina.
 In early 1946, Caggiano implored the Argentine consul in Rome to stamp the passports of three confirmed French war criminals (and five other Frenchmen) with Argentine tourist visas, regardless of missing return tickets and health certificates.
-The first documented case of a French war criminal arriving in Buenos Aires was Émile Dewoitine, who was later sentenced in absentia to 20 years of hard labour.
-He sailed first class on the same ship back with Caggiano.
+The first documented case of a French war criminal arriving in Buenos Aires was Émile Dewoitine on 28 May 1946, after sailing first class on the same ship with Caggiano.
+(Note: In 1948, France sentenced Dewoitine in absentia to 20 years of hard labour.)

+Juan Perón (right), Department 50 (Note: Many photographed subjects in Chile's anti-Nazi investigation demonstrate no awareness of a camera—possibly implying the use of hidden devices.)